 The Network Administrator Technician (NAT) Associate Certificate provides students with an introduction to the field of computer networking.
 This program provides a foundation of knowledge that allows students to explore opportunities in IT and after exposure in the industry, students are encouraged to move towards a specific concentration.

 About the program

 The Network Administrator Technician program consists of four courses that provide a solid foundation for an entry-level position in the information technology (IT) industry.
 Theory is combined with hands-on activities to introduce students to networking concepts and hardware.
 The Information Technology (IT) sector has many career paths and areas of expertise.

 Students are required to complete four courses which total 24 credits.
 The courses can be taken in any order provided students meet the prerequisite for each course.
 A pass mark of 50% is required for each course.

 Completion of industry certifications does not preclude any of the courses and course exemption is not provided for industry certifications.
 Students are encouraged to write associated industry certifications after completing the courses but this is not a requirement of the program.

 Program Completion Deadline: Students are expected to complete the full program within three years from the time of enrolment.

-Register today for part-time studies courses.
+Register today for Flexible Learning (formerly Part-time Studies) courses.

 A pathway into full-time studies allows graduates of the Network Administrator Technician (NAT) Associate Certificate to obtain advanced credit in the Computer Information Systems Administration (CISA) diploma program.
 Candidates must take the following additional courses: